rallen2010/flowquest.github.io/_pages/home.md

   - excerpt: "Flows for APEX is a powerful workflow engine extension for Oracle APEX applications.
 Model your business processes with BPMN, develop your process steps in APEX, and monitor your running processes with the Flows for APEX application.
 Flows for APEX was created as a community project by team of experienced APEX professionals to meet the workflow requirements in many APEX applications."
 row4:
   - title: >
-      Register for "What's New in Flows for APEX v25.1" on APEX Office Hours
+      Flowquest was on "What's New in Flows for APEX v25.1" on APEX Office Hours
     excerpt: >
-      Join Moritz Klein and Richard Allen from the Flows for APEX team as they demo Flows for APEX v25.1 new features in a live Oracle APEX Office Hours session on Thursday September 25th at 10 AM New York / 14:00 UTC.
+       Moritz Klein and Richard Allen from the Flows for APEX team demoed Flows for APEX v25.1 new features in a live Oracle APEX Office Hours session on Thursday September 25th.
 What's New in Flows for APEX v 25.1 - **Smarter BPMN Workflows with AI, Suspend and Rewind**.
-See demos for:
+Replay wil be available online soon, including demos for:
         - AI Service Tasks - Adding GenAI into your Workflow
         - Suspend/Resume for running processes
         - Rewind to recover from bad data or bad user decisions